I am here because:

 Can there be bacteria present in the urinary tract without having a UTI?

 Yes.
-According to the Association for Practitioners in Infection Control and the Society for Healthcare in Epidemiology of America, a laboratory confirmation of >100,000 colony-forming units (CFU)/mL is the usual standard to confirm a positive urine culture.
+According to the Association for Practitioners in Infection Control and the Society for Healthcare in Epidemiology of America, laboratory confirmation of >100,000 colony-forming units (CFU)/mL is the usual standard to confirm a positive urine culture.

 But a positive culture without any symptoms of painful urination, urinary frequency, incontinence of recent onset or increase, back, suprapubic, or flank pain, fever, decline in mental function, changes in urine color and consistency, or other signs of infection should not be treated for a UTI.
 If there are no accompanying symptoms, an antibiotic should not be prescribed to treat an infection.
 Overuse of antibiotics can cause the person to develop resistance.
 If the person develops such resistance, the antibiotics will not work when there is a significant infection that needs to be treated, which can result in death.
-Again, when there are bacteria in the urine without symptoms, it is termed asymptomatic bacteruria, which is NOT a UTI.
+Again, when there are bacteria in the urine without symptoms, it is termed asymptomatic bacteriuria, which is NOT a UTI.

 What if my loved one’s urine is dark or cloudy?
 Does that mean there is an infection?